Why Walking is the Best Exercise for Heart Health

 Multiple signs at the park reminded us to stay 6 feet apart, and everyone did.

-Walking-maybe the best form of exercise
+Walking may be the best exercise

-The best type of exercise is one that you will do on a regular basis.
+The best type of exercise is one that you will do regularly.
 Walking is considered one of the best choices because it’s easy, safe, and inexpensive.

 Brisk walking can burn as many calories as running, but it is less likely to cause injuries than running or jogging.
 Walking doesn’t require training or special equipment, except for appropriate shoes.